Modular Vehicle Routing Problem: Applications in Logistics: Tabu Search Algorithm

 \subsection{Shaking}

 If the best solution has not been improved for a certain number of iterations, shaking is applied to the current solution to escape from the local optimum \citep{brandao2011tabu}.
-The idea of shaking is to separate several MV routes in the solution as single-brunch routes.
-Since shaking involves modifying each MV's route, this operation needs to be performed on the Gantt chart.
-Figure \ref{fig:shaking} illustrates an example based on the solution shown in Figure \ref{fig:gantt}.
-In Figure \ref{fig:shaking}, \(\mathrm{MV}_c\) is separated from the platoons in segments \(s_1\) and \(s_4\) and merged into \(s_3\).
-Then, since the adjacent segments \(s_5\) and \(s_6\) each have only one MV, they can be merged into a single segment.
-Consequently, during the algorithm's execution, the ST-DAG should be updated after the separation.
+The idea of shaking is to separate several MV routes in the solution as depot segments.
+An advantage of this shaking method is that it remains valid for MVRPTW because removing customers from a feasible solution does not violate time window constraints.
+Combined with the merging operators, this step can effectively expand the search space for MVRP solutions.